Nicholas A. Carlough B.A., B.S. Founded IOAE in 2016

 Population Density: 965 / km^2

-The largest naturally lit space is called the Balaneion and in the center is the hypocaust they get their names from ancient Roman bathhouses and the system by which they were heated.
+The largest open space in a FESA is called the Balaneion and in the center is the hypocaust they get their names from ancient Roman bathhouses and the system by which they were heated.
 This space is the primary recreational space for each Village (FESA-4) and is the largest standard open space within the FESA system.

 The Ginnungagap Engine (GgE) is a whole systems architecture for the maintenance of life sustaining climatic and biogeochemical patterns within a confined space.
 Its purpose is to provide a sufficiently complex thermodynamic and biogeochemical climate within which high-level ecological ascendency can emerge and continue to evolve in perpetuity.